 So, how do you become effective at defense?

-Initially, you have to realise that unlike offensive shots which are usually hit from a vantage position (for example, shuttle several feet overhead, slightly in front – your racquet foot’s behind, shoulders turned, arm and racquet poised to deliver a smash, quick drop or attacking clear), defensive strokes, more often than not, are hit when you’re out of, or scrambling to get into position.
+Initially, you have to realize that unlike offensive shots which are usually hit from a vantage position (for example, shuttle several feet overhead, slightly in front – your racquet foot’s behind, shoulders turned, arm and racquet poised to deliver a smash, quick drop or attacking clear), defensive strokes, more often than not, are hit when you’re out of, or scrambling to get into position.

 It’s always harder to make a good shot when you’re not assuming the proper stance.
 Then, you must be prepared to make returns instinctively – easier said than done.
 How do you return a shuttle that’s traveling so fast that by the time you see it, it’s already gnawing at your shoelaces?